 Brownies have always been a standard for us being part of bake sales and parties for every decade of our lives and we weren’t going to go brownie-less at this stage of the game!
-Enter this recipe for Decadent Chocolate Brownies – and they have gone through The Monash University Low FODMAP Certification Program for Recipes!
+Enter this recipe for Decadent Chocolate Brownies – carefully developed with TASTE and FODMAPs in mind in our very own kitchen.

 Nuts or No Nuts?
 Problem Solved!

 A note on nuts.
 For some folks a chocolate brownie isn’t a brownie without nuts.
 We feel you.
 We have built a nut option into this recipe so that you can end up with some recipes with nuts and some without.
 Genius if we say so ourselves.

 Check it out below.

 If you are a brownie and bar fan and want to see a fabulous low FODMAP collection all in one place, check out our article 11 Brownies, Bars and Blondies for Gift Giving!
 Mix and Match!
 Gluten Free & Low FODMAP.